S4DS-IEM/S4DS-Bot/README.md

     - If `CURRENT_ENVIRONMENT` is set to something else, set the follwoing environment variable :
         -  `DATABASE_URL` : Connection arguments specified using as a single string in the [libpq connection URI format](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING) : `postgres://user:password@host:port/database?option=value`.
 Typically, for cloud platforms like heroku, this is auto-configured and as such, shouldnot be tampered with.

+### Note :
+ - Modify credentials / code accordingly case of any change in use of preferred database.
+ - Changes are logged only during uptime.
 ---------------------------------------------------------------------------------

 So, following the above steps one can easily deploy the bot on a local machine or as a web application hosted on a cloud platform.